KLIA East @ Labu: Connectivity

-A 3 km KTM Komuter railway line also has been proposed from the railway station in Labu to KLIA East.
+A 3 km KTM Komuter railway line also had been proposed from the railway station in Labu to KLIA East.

-All the costs for building the airport, road and rail links will be privately financed.
+All the costs for building the airport, road and rail links would have been privately financed.

 Funding

 The funding for the building of the airport is reported to be based on private finance initiative (PFI).
 Funds are expected to be provided by Sime Darby and AirAsia.
 However, critics question the validity of the claim as some aspects of the airport operations such as Customs, Immigration and Quarantine facilities may need to be borne by the government.
 The same argument also goes for other infrastructure such as building new KTM or ERL tracks to the airport.

 Controversies

 Arguments for building the airport

 AirAsia has launched a cyber-campaign to promote the building and use of the airport.
 The company's chief executive officer, Tony Fernandes has dubbed the airport as the Rakyat's Terminal (People's Terminal).